InstaMic feature

 These self-recording recorders have mono as well as stereo versions.
 To record in 96 kHz, the device through the App will have to be set to 24 Bit.
 To record in 32 Bit, you’re limited to 48 kHz as max setting.
 This isn’t a problem because InstaMics sound great at all settings.

-Pros: Rain and Splash proof, Rugged, So far dust proof,
+Pros: The free App can sync/control up to 8 separate InstaMics, Rain and Splash proof, Rugged, So far dust proof,

 omni directional mics don’t reach very far (a good thing)

 The bag can be placed on the ground by the street or under dining table to covertly capture ambience sounds.
 When the mics are out and alone by themselves, they look weird to most people.
 With the way I look, I don’t need to attract more unwanted attention, lol.
-I do photography so this is a great way to stay at a same spot for 5-10 minutes.
+I will take silently take photos so this is a great way to stay at a same location for 5-10 minutes.
 Sometimes I will spread the InstaMics much wider apart.
 The wide A/B sounds fantastic.

 Be sure to stay tuned.
 Will post raw examples.